gl-inet/mv1000-ubuntu-image/pi-hole/MV1000 install Pi-hole Guide.md

 ## MV1000 install Ubuntu System and Environment Preparation

+Pls omit step 1 and 2 if you have installed Ubuntu.

 1. You can refer the documentation
    <https://docs.gl-inet.com/en/3/app/ssh/>,
    connect to the router with WinSCP, copy the ubuntu system file ubuntu.tar.gz to